GoogleCloudPlatform/nodejs-docs-samples/language/slackbot/README.md

 (If you used a different name for your cluster, substitute that name for `slackbot-cluster`.)
 This deletes the Google Compute Engine instances that are running the cluster.

+If you created a persistent disk for your db, you may want to [delete that as well](https://cloud.google.com/sdk/gcloud/reference/compute/disks/delete).